Snowflake-Labs/sf-cheatsheets/snowflake-cli.md

 ##### Set

-Add a comment about the service,
+Add a comment to the service,

 ```shell
 snow spcs service set --comment 'the nginx service' nginx  \